radio-astro-tools/spectral-cube/docs/beam_handling.rst

 maximum amount of spatial information, the data can be convolved to the smallest common beam.

-Finding the smallest common beam and convolution operations are described in detail in :doc:`smoothing`.
+Tools for finding the smallest common beam and convolution operations are described in detail in :doc:`smoothing`.